 The Refuge is open for squirrel, pheasant, partridge, rabbit and deer hunting in accordance with all current statewide seasons and regulations.
 The Refuge is closed to migratory bird hunting, except for an annual Learn to Hunt Waterfowl session.
-Located in Deer Management Units 68A and 68B.
 Opportunities for hunters with disabilities are available.

 Horicon Marsh Hunting Map and Regulations

 Hunts for Hunters with Disabilities

-The refuge offers three shotgun deer hunts and one archery hunt in a designated part of the refuge for hunters with disabilities.
-Hunters must have a Class A, B, C or D permit for the shotgun hunts; and a Class A, B, C, D or crossbow permit in order to be eligible for the archery hunt.
-Note, hunters who are over age 65 do not need a special crossbow permit.
-Also, hunters do not necessarily have to use a crossbow during the archery hunt.
+The refuge offers three gun deer hunts and one archery hunt in a designated part of the refuge for hunters with disabilities.
+Hunters must already have obtained a Class A, B, C or D permit to be able to apply for the hunts.
 All of these permits can be obtained from the Wisconsin Department of Natural Resources.
-The designated disabled hunt area is located in Dodge County within the "Southern Farmland Zone" (previously Unit 68B) Ten hunting blinds are available for use during the shotgun hunts.
-For more information contact Diane Kitchen at 920-387-2658 ext.
+The designated disabled hunt area is located in Dodge County within the "Southern Farmland Zone" (previously Unit 68B) Ten hunting blinds are available for use during the gun hunts.
+For more information call 920-387-2658 ext.
 200 or contact John Below at 920-948-2579.

 Learn to Hunt Waterfowl